mstksg/inCode/copy/entries/io-monad-harmful.md

 In most circumstances, the *IO type* is the more helpful and more correct answer.

+I'm going to say that this is probably **the single most harmful and damaging thing** in Haskell, with regards to pedagogy, practice, public perception, and kittens.

 [^never]: In any case, ever, for any circumstance or reason.
 [^sometimes]: Just kidding.
 Only a sith deals in absolutes.